 - Will I have to pay any costs upfront, or are all expenses taken from my recovery?

 - How can I get in touch with you throughout the case, and when can I expect updates?

 These questions can give you a good idea of what it will be like working with your potential car crash lawyer and how much it will cost if they are successful in your case.

 Flat Fee Agreements are Rare

 Flat fee arrangements are very rare with car crash lawyers.
 In this situation, the lawyer would charge a flat fee for certain legal work.
-Sometimes, a lawyer may charge this type of fee if a client needs a onetime, specific task like sending a demand letter.
+Sometimes, a lawyer may charge this type of fee if a client needs a one-time, specific task like sending a demand letter.
 However, this is very uncommon with car crash lawyers and probably not something you’ll need to worry about encountering after an accident.

-So, for most car crash lawyers, the costs to hire them is nothing at all.
+So, for most car accident lawyers, the cost to hire them is nothing at all.
 You don’t have to worry about paying anything unless they win you money—and even then, the amount is simply taken as a percentage of what they win for you.
 You don’t have to stress about any out-of-pocket costs when it comes to a contingency fee, which makes working with your lawyer risk-free.

 Get a FREE Consultation with a Car Crash Lawyer

-Besides working on a contingency fee basis, most car crash lawyers don’t charge anything for the consultation.
+Besides working on a contingency fee basis, most car accident lawyers don’t charge anything for the consultation.
 This has always been our policy at John Foy & Associates: the consultation is always FREE.
 During the consultation, you can ask us questions and we can get to know more about your case.
 Then, you don’t pay us a thing unless we win you money.

 To schedule your own FREE consultation with one of our experienced and compassionate car crash lawyers, call (404) 400-4000 or contact us online now.